Why screens at night feel different (and what your eye is doing)

 Bright details against dark backgrounds become piercing.
 A white notification icon against a near-black phone background is a maximum-contrast stimulus.
 Your dark-adapted eye, sitting at high gain, registers that maximum contrast as harsher than the same stimulus would feel in daylight.
 The visual system has good contrast-gain control — it doesn't melt down — but the experience of high-contrast bright features on a dark interface is uncomfortable in a way it isn't at noon.
 This is one reason dark mode is sometimes less restful than expected: the dark surround is calmer, but the bright UI elements that remain are now sitting on a high-contrast pedestal.

 Mid-contrast text gets harder to read.
 Body text on a screen — gray on white, off-white on dark — is mid-contrast.
 Reading it depends on the high-spatial-frequency arm of your contrast sensitivity function, the part of the CSF that does fine detail.
 Photopic contrast sensitivity is at its highest in well-lit daytime conditions; as ambient light drops and the visual system shifts toward partial dark adaptation, sensitivity to fine detail compresses.
-Owsley, Sekuler and Siemsen's 1983 lifespan study established that contrast sensitivity declines roughly 10% per decade after age 20, with the steepest drop at high spatial frequencies and worse performance at lower luminances.
-The net result on a phone at night: the same text that read crisply at 3 p.m. can feel slightly smudged at midnight, even if your acuity hasn't changed.
+It is this fine-detail, high-spatial-frequency arm that is most fragile: Owsley, Sekuler and Siemsen's 1983 lifespan study found that sensitivity to coarse (low-spatial-frequency) patterns held roughly steady across adulthood, while sensitivity to fine detail fell off with age, and that much of the fine-detail deficit tracked how much light actually reached the retina.6 The net result on a phone at night: the same text that read crisply at 3 p.m. can feel slightly smudged at midnight, even if your acuity hasn't changed.

 This isn't a problem with the screen.
 It's a feature of how your visual system spends its sensitivity at different times of day.